raendev/guide/src/counter/admin.md

 ## View Methods

-First to notice on the top left you have a login button and a list of the view methods
+First, notice on the top left that you have a login button and a list of view methods

 ![View Methods](images/view.png)